TechnicallyWeb3/vhsm/FIDO2-QUICKSTART.md

 1. **Credential Creation**
    - Opens browser to `localhost:8765`
    - Uses WebAuthn API to create new credential
-   - Credential is stored on your Yubikey
+   - Credential is stored on your FIDO2 authenticator
    - Returns credential ID

 2. **Key Derivation**